-March is Irish-American Heritage Month and millions of people have been celebrating by making traditional foods or visiting Irish exhibits, but one of the biggest celebrations this month is St. Patrick’s Day.
+March is Irish-American Heritage Month and millions of people have been celebrating by making traditional foods or visiting Irish exhibits, but one of the biggest celebrations this month is St. Patrick’s Day and the many St. Patrick’s Day parade celebrations.

 - Buffalo (March 19th).
 In Buffalo, New York, the United Irish American Association hosts the Saint Patrick’s Day parade, which is ranked as the best in the country.
 The Buffalo parade is also said to be ones of the longest running in the U.S. In fact, they’re celebrating their 77th parade.
 The festivities begin with a mass held at a local cathedral.
 And the parade usually features bagpipers, Irish dancers, and Irish clubs.
 If you’re in town be sure to check it out.